oddity-agency/php-uml-crafter/README.md

 `--save-path`: Path to save the generated UML diagrams as string.

 Make sure to adjust the command parameters to match your specific PHP framework's structure and requirements.

+## Styling

+For the uml-crafter:generate command there is also an option to change style to light mode (as default is dark mode set).
+Add flag below to the command:

+`--light-mode`: Change style to light mode

+Example: php artisan uml-crafter:generate --light-mode=true

 ## Credits